Mrgo552/SkinJector/README.md

 # 🧩 SkinJector

-SkinJector is a simple and lightweight system that allows you to use custom skins in non-premium Minecraft versions below 1.19.
+SkinJector is a web-based tool that automatically generates a Minecraft resource pack to apply custom skins in non-premium Minecraft versions below 1.19.

-It provides an easy way to inject and manage skins without requiring a premium account, focusing on compatibility, simplicity, and performance.
+The system processes an uploaded skin and generates a ready-to-use resource pack that works seamlessly with compatible Minecraft versions, without requiring a premium account.

 ✨ Features

-✅ Support for Minecraft versions below 1.19
+🌐 Web-based (no installation required)

-🎨 Custom skin injection for non-premium accounts
+📦 Automatic resource pack generation

-⚡ Lightweight and easy to use
+🎨 Custom skin support for non-premium players

-🔧 Simple configuration
+🧱 Compatible with Minecraft versions below 1.19

-🖥️ Compatible with custom launchers and clients
+⚡ Simple, fast, and lightweight